-Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing.
+Assess and record any adverse events that are observed or reported since the previous visit, including those associated with changes in concomitant medication dosing in the subject source documents.
 See Section 11 for further details regarding AE collection and reporting.
+Note: AEs must be recorded for all enrolled subjects from the time of signature of informed consent, regardless of subject enrollment status (screen failure or randomized).